Professional Services · Operations & Throughput

 In one sentence

-AI-native document processing for accounting is a phased engagement (Discovery 2 weeks → Build 9 weeks → Run continuous (integration-heavy)) that ships a production workflow on top of GL and ERP, moves documents per hour by −75% against the accounting baseline, and is operated under operations & throughput governance from day one.
+AI-native document processing for accounting — A phased engagement that ships a production document processing workflow on top of GL and ERP, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on documents per hour: −75%.

 Key facts